Engoo Blog Language Tips

 This time it refers to something someone said.

 Pop music?
 I don’t like that stuff.
-I prefer power metal and grindcore!
+I prefer jazz and techno.

-He’s got a lot of stuff on his mind right now, so he’s a little stressed.
+Jenny has a lot of stuff on her mind right now.

 In this example, “stuff” refers to someone’s thoughts.

-I like traveling, hiking and stuff like that.
+I like camping, hiking and stuff like that.

 Wrap-up

-As you can see, stuff is a word that can be used to talk about many different things in many different ways.
+"Stuff" can be used to talk about many different things in a variety of ways.
 It's one of the most useful words in the English language, especially in casual conversations.